petra-bachanova/spikerbox_realtime_emg_to_audio/README.md

 2. (Optional) **Connect the SpikerBox**: Connect via USB.
 Update `config.ini` with the COM port used.
 For Mac, use: `ls /dev/tty.usb*` to help identify the COM port.
 If no SpikerBox is connected, the COM port setting is ignored by the code.

 3. **Activete python environment and run**:
-- `python app/main.py` for the bare data reading, processing and audio production.
+- `python -m app.main` for the bare data reading, processing and audio production.
-- `python app/dash_app/start_app.py` will start a Socket.IO server and dash app frontend, in addition to the above script.
+- `python -m app.dash_app.start_app` will start a Socket.IO server and dash app frontend, in addition to the above script.
 Access the frontend via `http://localhost:8501/`.

 ### Installation
 Using venv and pip: